MONTMARTRE GUIDE

 LA MAISON ROSE PARIS MONTMARTRE

-Despite the stunning romantic atmosphere, Montmartre can also be dangerous for the tourists.
-It is recommended to avoid talking or having in contact with the crew having the small rope in their hands.
-This crew is normally gathered on your way up to Sacré Cœur, around the square Louise-Michel.
-These people will play with your hand by using their rope and then will ask you to pay them as the rope is the souvenir from Montmartre.
-Then, that can be hard to leave them without paying as your hand is already tied up by rope.
+Despite the stunning romantic atmosphere, Montmartre can also be dangerous for tourists.
+It is recommended to avoid talking with people having a small rope in their hands.
+They are normally gathered on the way up to Sacré Cœur, around the square Louise-Michel.
+They will play with your hand by using their rope and then will ask you to pay them for the rope, telling you it is a souvenir from Montmartre.
+Then, it can be hard to just leave them without paying as your hand is already tied up by rope.

 Words and Photographs by O'bon Paris Team